VCL3D/VolumetricCapture/README.md

 ## Citation

-## Caveats
-We currently only ship binaries for the Windows platform, supporting Windows 10.

-# Citation
-If you found this work useful, please cite:
+If you used the system or found this work useful, please cite:
 ```
 @inproceedings{sterzentsenko2018low,
   title={A low-cost, flexible and portable volumetric capturing system},